Last Updated on May 29, 2021 by Grow with Bovees

 Just one! …given a little time…

-Dandelions are one of the most challenging weeds to get rid of or control, and if not removed properly, will make regular visits each year.
+Dandelions are one of the most challenging nuisance plants to get rid of or control, and if not removed properly, will make regular visits each year.

 Some of the taproots of dandelions can grow up to 18-inches under the soil’s surface, and can live for up to 10+ years.